igorkislyuk/bacteria/README.md

 # BACTERIA

-**It's framework for easy perform custom modal viewcontroller transitions.
-Current version - 0.2**
+**It's framework for easy perform basic custom modal viewcontroller transitions.
+Current version - 0.3**

 ## Short feature list

+* almost human syntax for transitions :)
 * support all side modal controller presentation
-* support scaling for present and dismiss controller
+* support scaling for present and dismiss controller views
-* support different transition types (parallel, cover)
+* support different transition types (parallel, cover, flip)
-* support reverse dismissal / reverse presentation
+* support reverse functionality
-* support safari-like controller transitions
+* support safari-like controller transition (both present & dismiss)
 * ...to be continued

+## Installation

-## Functionality
+## Docs

 ... it can this, and this one...

 ## TODO Section

-- [ ] Add anchor point for flip presentation
 - [ ] Add interactivity.
 Users should easily embed transitions in gestures
 - [ ] Add support for segues, not only for modal code presentation
 - [ ] Add spring values for all kind of transitions